 A Monitored Asset added to an Alert Rule enters an Alarm state.

 Alert Rule activates an alert.

-Alert notifications are sent to notify staff, an Alert Resolution is created, and the alert is added to Dashboard To Do list.
+Alerts are sent to notify staff, an Alert Resolution is created, and the alert is added to the Dashboard To Do list.
 The information included in alerts varies based on the notification method.

 Optionally, an Alert Rule can be configured to generate one-time escalation alert notifications.
 Escalation notifications are activated if a Monitored Asset remains in an Alarm state for a specific time period and sent to specific users.